-If visiting Croatian coast, you are bound to have plenty of opportunities to try Dalmatian Prosciutto.
+If visiting Croatian coast (maybe with the assistance of our app), you are bound to have plenty of opportunities to try Dalmatian Prosciutto.
 This tasty dried ham is everyone’s favorite introduction to a larger meal, but it can be consumed on its own as well.
 It goes well with wine and cheese, yet a slice of freshly baked bread might even be your best way of enjoying it.
 Here are five things that you might not know about Dalmatian Prosciutto.

 Made from the best Pork